Vincibean/my-dayz-guide/guide/configuration-file.md

 disableBaseDamage = 0;			// set to 1 to disable damage/destruction of fence and watchtower
-disableContainerDamage = 0;		// set to 1 to disable damage/destruction of tents, barrels, wooden crate and seachest
-//disableRespawnDialog = 0;             // set to 1 to disable the respawn dialog (new characters will be spawning as random)
+disableContainerDamage = 0;		// set to 1 to disable damage/destruction of tents, barrels, wooden crate and seachest disableRespawnDialog = 0;             // set to 1 to disable the respawn dialog (new characters will be spawning as random)

 pingWarning = 200;              // set to define the ping value from which the initial yellow ping warning is triggered (value in milliseconds) pingCritical = 250;             // set to define the ping value from which the red ping warning is triggered (value in milliseconds)